mwambajoakim/alx-low_level_programming/0x0B-malloc_free/README.md

 ## 02 - This function concatenates two strings.
 - Prototype: `char *str_concat(char *s1, char *s2);`
-- The returned pointer should point to a newly allocated space in memory which contains the contents of `s1`, followed by the contents of `s2`, and null terminated
+- The returned pointer points to a newly allocated space in memory which contains the contents of `s1`, followed by the contents of `s2`, and null terminated
-- If `NULL` is passed, treat it as an empty string.
+- If `NULL` is passed, it is treated as an empty string.
-- The function should return `NULL` on failure.
+- The function returns `NULL` on failure.

 ## 03 - This function returns a pointer to a 2 dimensional array of integers.
 - Prototype: `int **alloc_grid(int width, int height);`